 Open up a new canvas in Cricut Design Space.
 I do have the “I Like Big

-To engrave a little deeper, I duplicate my text 2x and then stack them on top of each other by selecting them all and using the center align feature in Design Space.
-Then, “Attach” all.
+To engrave a little deeper, I duplicate my text 2x and then stack them on top of each other by using Select all and using the center align feature in Design Space.
+Then, Attach all.

 Rotate the designs so that they are upside down by selecting them and using the green arrow handle.
 Make sure they are straight.